AIPowerGrid/multi-bridge/README.md

 ### Docker

 Docker must be installed and available on your PATH.
-The aphrodite engine runs inside Docker.
+The Aphrodite engine runs inside Docker.

 ## Configuration